vintagecomputernordic/dec/docs/3-pdp-11-70/6-cpu.md

 ![](../../assets/images/pdp-11-70/2021-03-20_14.16_KB11B-1024x409.jpeg)
 ![](../../assets/images/pdp-11-70/2021-03-07_13.57_CPU_2-1024x428.jpg)

 It seems that the CPU will need to go in all at once to perform any meaningful tests.
-The Cache can be disable for some tests but probably needs to be inserted.
+The Cache can be disabled for some tests but probably needs to be inserted.

 A simpler second test would be to load data into memory, however.. we don’t have any memory.
 That also means we can’t run XXDP diagnostics.
 But read on.

-Cache
+# Cache

-But the cache of the 11/70 can be used to do simple diagnostics, it contains “PAR” which are addressble register where you can put instructions and do limited testing of the CPU and Cache subsystem.
-This is described in chapter 5.1.3 in EK-11070-MM and will give a first indication of the healt status of the machine.
+But the cache of the 11/70 can be used to do simple diagnostics, it contains “PAR” which are addressable registers where you can put instructions and perform limited testing of the CPU and Cache subsystem.
+This is described in chapter 5.1.3 in [EK-11070-MM](../../assets/manuals/EK-11070-MM-002,PDP-11-70_Maintenance_and_Installation_Manual,1979-05.pdf) and will give a first indication of the health status of the machine.

 There is further reading in KA-1170-MG.